digitaltrails/procno/README.md

    (this happens dynamically, so new matching processes will be circled when they start).
 Text search becomes incremental once more than three characters have been entered.
  * Hovering over a dot brings up a tooltip containing process details.
- * Clicking on a dot brings up a small dialog with processed details that update dynamically.
+ * Clicking on a dot brings up a small dialog with process details that update dynamically.
 The dialog includes an arming switch (a checkbox) that arms a signal dropdown which can be used to signal/terminate the process.
  * If a process consumes too much CPU or RSS for too long, a desktop notification will be raised.
 The notification